- Home

 Allergies or sensitivities

-If your doggo is allergic to pawpular protein sources or sensitive to certain ingredients, finding the right food can be a lot trickier.
-Luckily, you'll find a range of limited-ingredient wet and dry foods with novel protein sources on the market.
-Dogs with sensitivities also tend to be picky eaters, and wet food tends to be more palatable.
+If your dog is allergic to popular protein sources or sensitive to certain ingredients like grain, finding the right food can be a lot trickier.
+However, the dog food industry is now extremely good at catering to these particular requirements.
+You'll find a range of limited-ingredient wet and dry foods with novel protein sources on the market.
+Dogs with sensitivities also tend to be picky eaters, and wet dog food tends to be more palatable..

 Your dog's eating habits

-Does your dog finish all of their food in one sitting, or do they like to come back and nibble throughout the day?
-If this is the case, a good quality dry food may be the right choice.
-Dry kibble can stay fresh in the bowl all day, but wet dog food can't be left out longer than 2 hours at most.
+When you’re asking ‘Wet or dry dog food?’, one question you need to step back and ask yourself is: does your dog finish all of their food in one sitting, or do they spend the whole day coming back to their bowl to nibble their kibble?
+If it’s the latter, a high-quality dry food may be the right choice.
+This is because dry kibble can stay fresh in the bowl all day, but wet dog food can't be left out longer than about two hours.

 Your budget